-Unsewered developments, remote properties and older homes often rely on the use of septic tanks to dispose of household wastewater.
+Unsewered developments, remote properties and older homes often rely on the use of septic tanks to dispose of household wastewater and sewage waste.
 Although some areas will no longer permit the installation of a septic system, if mains wastewater disposal systems are not available, septic tanks are the most common wastewater system used.

 Why Do You Need to Pump Out a Septic Tank?

 As a septic system accumulates liquid waste, the volume of the tank is reduced.
 The sewerage stored within your tank can produce disease-causing parasites and micro-organisms which can be detrimental to your health and safety.

 In order for your septic system to handle household waste effectively and safely and prevent diseases from spreading, it’s vital that septic tanks are regularly pumped and maintained.

 What Are the Warning Signs of an Unhealthy Septic Tank?

 Although it cannot be seen from inside your home, there are many signs that can indicate that your septic tank may need scheduled or emergency maintenance.
 These include:

 - Strong and unpleasant smells (rotten egg-like gas is common).

 - Toilets and drains are struggling to clear.

 - Grass around the septic tank area is darker green and thriving well.